dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_generate_tei_attributes-->

-Tracked entity instance attributes that is using automatic generation of unique values has three endpoints that is used by apps.
+Tracked entity instance attributes that are using automatic generation of unique values have three endpoints that are used by apps.
 The endpoints are all used for generating and reserving values.

 In 2.29 we introduced TextPattern for defining and generating these